hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/11-Exceptions.md

 Exceptions are such situations where the program executions is different from our expectations.
 For instance, the program may have called a method of a *null*  reference, in which case the user is thrown a `NullPointerException`.
 If we try to retrieve a index outside a table, the user is *thrown* a `IndexOutOfBoundsException`.
 All of them are a type of `Exception`.

+Exceptions are often caused by unexpected situations that occur when handling input and output of a program.
+For example: users can easily frustrate a program by entering input in an unexpected format.

 We deal with exception using the block `try { } catch (Exception e) { }`.
 The code contained within the brackets which follows the keyword try can possibly go through an exception.
-The keyword the code within the brackets which follow the keyword `catch` defines what should happen when the try-code throws an exception.
+The code within the brackets which follow the keyword `catch` defines what should happen when the try-code throws an exception.
 We also define the type of the exception we want to catch (`catch (Exception e)`).

 ```java
 try {